310mc/https-310mc.github.io-tl/source/_posts/tropical/tropical.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
                     After Ryuseitai Black's activities came to an end, Ryuseitai decides on a new commander for their upcoming R2 live show.
-Midori is chosen to be the commander this time, however, it is then announced that the mascot characters that hold a special place in Midori's heart are going on hiatus…
+Midori is chosen to be the commander this time, however, it is then announced that the yurucharas that hold a special place in Midori's heart are going on hiatus…
                 </div>
                 <div class="info">
                     <div class="info-item season">